- See a full list of publications

 I am currently an external examiner at the LSE and the University of Lancaster.
 I have examined PhD theses at, among others, the Universities of Birmingham, Manchester, Staffordshire, Warwick, School of African and Oriental Studies, King’s College, University College London, Aalborg University and the University of the West Indies.
 I am on the steering group of N8 Agrifood and co-edit the journal New Political Economy.

-Feedback & Guidance hours (Spring term) - by appointment
+Feedback & Guidance hours, Online appointments (Summer term) - by appointment